John Moore (Irish politician)

-John Moore (1763 – 6 December 1799) was an Irish rebel leader, a United Irishman appointed in August 1798 "President of the Government of the Province of Connaught" by the commander of a French invasion force, General Humbert.
+John Moore (1763 – 6 December 1799) was an Irishman appointed in August 1798 "President of the Government of the Province of Connacht" by the commander of a French invasion force, General Humbert.

 Early life

 From Ashbrook, near Straide, County Mayo, John Moore was the son of a prosperous merchant, George Moore.
 He was educated at the Catholic school of Douai, and at the University of Paris under the assumed name of "Bellew".
 On his return to Ireland he studied for the bar but seems to have shown little interest in his studies.

 Appointment as president

 At the time of the Irish Rebellion of 1798 a force of 1,000 French soldiers under General Humbert landed at Killala.
 Moore joined the French, as did a considerable number of his tenants.
 After the Battle of Castlebar which took place on 27 August 1798, General Humbert, on 31 August 1798, issued the following decree, which inter alia appointed John Moore as the President of the Government of the Province of Connacht:

 The above decree refers to an Irish Republic, not a Republic of Connacht.
 Hence, strictly speaking, it appears to be incorrect to refer to any formal establishment of a Republic of Connacht or of John Moore being appointed its President.
 Instead, an Irish Republic had been proclaimed, and John Moore was appointed the President of one of its provinces, Connacht.
 Nevertheless, as civil or political appointments were not made for any other province of the short-lived 1798 Irish Republic, the Republic of Connacht is the name that has long been commonly used for that Irish Republic.
 Either way, the new republic was proclaimed by the French to increase their political and logistical support in Ireland.

 The general tasks with which Moore was entrusted as President are apparent from the above decree.
 However, the rebel Republic was a puppet state and was very short-lived (discussed below).
 The main problem for Moore was that the Irish Roman Catholic Hierarchy was vehemently opposed to French republicanism, whether from the Dechristianization of France during the French Revolution, or the French expulsion of Pope Pius VI earlier in 1798, that resulted in a short-lived "Roman Republic".

 Nevertheless, among the things which President Moore did have time to do was to issue "paper money to a considerable extent...[i]n the name of the French Government".